-Dragon Radar UPDATE – FUBARED IT!
+Dragon Radar UPDATE – FUBARED ?

 About a while back I found a vintage unused Paasche air compressor from the 1990s for $15.00 so I grabbed it.
 I sat on it and I waited and watched and in the end I got a fantastic deal on a Paasche Talon TG airbrush.